mihanizator/developer-site/config-1_x_0.md

 #### Redirections

 Redirection is a kind of static-response.
-There are multiple status-codes fo redirection.
+There are multiple status-codes for redirection.
 User may choose which one to
 use:

 - `moved-permanently`